We were headed to Disney, the land of magic and germs when I realized I was almost of out of my hand antibacterial spray. I panicked!

 The essential oils make the concoction smell wonderful (and not like vinegar).

-I have boys, so I like to make a woodsy smelling antibacterial spray by adding 10 drops of one or a combination of these oils (only Thieves is pictured above):
+I have boys, so I like to make a woodsy smelling antibacterial spray by adding 10 drops of one or a combination of these oils into my essential oil hand sanitizer spray recipe (only Thieves is pictured above):

 - Melaleuca (Tea Tree)